 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, such as more retirements and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
+There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
+There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be a fulfilling career.
-As a technician should be able to:
+While HVAC often has you on your feet, it can still be a fulfilling career.
+As a technician you’ll need to be able to:

-- Work in awkward settings, including tight or messy spaces.
+- Work in awkward settings, like tight or dusty spaces.

 - Minimize student debt.